smcpeak/smflex/flex.md

 a time) to its output.

-Note that `yytext` can be defined in two different ways: either as a character *pointer* or as a character *array.* You can control which definition `flex` uses by including one of the special directives `%pointer` or `%array` in the first (definitions) section of your flex input.
+Note that `yytext` can be defined in two different ways: either as a character *pointer* or as a character *array*.
+You can control which definition `flex` uses by including one of the special directives `%pointer` or `%array` in the first (definitions) section of your flex input.
 The default is `%pointer`, unless you use the `-l` lex